-Cruising the Greek Islands is on everyone’s dream vacation list, and there is no better way to experience it than on a private luxury yacht charter.
+There is simply no better way to experience the islands of Greece than on a private Greek yacht charter.
 Nearly 300 islands are scattered across the Aegean and Ionian seas ... each one teeming with history, enchanting mythology, romance, shining faces and welcoming arms.
 You have not discovered the true meaning of hospitality until you’re under the charm of the Greek people.

 Day Two - Serifos: Whitewashed houses, churches and windmills scattered across the hillside with some of the prettiest scenery in the Western Cyclades.
 You can visit the remains of a Venetian castle and a stroll to the top of the hill offers a panoramic view of the nearby islands.